-The Committee of State Security has data that some of them are: nephew-KVARACCHELIA V.I., his Beria's Beria niece-KVARACHELIA- KVARACCHELIA A.P., KOZLYAKOVSKA S. K., who live in Krasnoyarsk region, as well sisters-KVARATSHELIA-ANTADZE E.D.
-Beria KVARACSHELIA-KVICIDZE T.D. and their husbands- ANTADZE A.N. and KVIJID M.D., living in the Kazakh SSR, continue to and now praise Beria, to express his dissatisfaction with the decision to expel them.
+The Committee of State Security has data that some of them are: Beria's nephew-KVARACCHELIA V.I., his mother-KVARACCHELIA niece-KVARACHELIA-Beria A.P., KOZLYAKOVSKA S. K., who live in Krasnoyarsk region, as well sisters-KVARATSHELIA-ANTADZE as Beria E.D. and KVARACSHELIA-KVICIDZE T.D. and their husbands- ANTADZE A.N. and KVIJID M.D., living in the Kazakh SSR, continue to and now praise Beria, to express his dissatisfaction with the decision to expel them.